LassoSoft/LassoGuide/lasso_guide_source/operations/xml-documents.rst

 Creating XML Node Objects
 -------------------------

-While the `xml_DOMImplementation` object is responsible for creating the initial `xml_document` object, the `xml_document` object is the means through which new XML node object types are created, including element, attribute, and text nodes.
-All XML objects always belong to a particular `xml_document` instance.
+While the :type:`xml_DOMImplementation` object is responsible for creating the initial :type:`xml_document` object, the :type:`xml_document` object is the means through which new XML node object types are created, including element, attribute, and text nodes.
+All XML objects always belong to a particular instance of the :type:`xml_document` type.
 No XML node objects can be created without an existing document.
-Nodes can be copied into another existing `xml_document`, but nodes are never shared between documents.
+Nodes can be copied into another existing :type:`xml_document`, but nodes are never shared between documents.

 The following methods are use for creating new nodes: